 Veterinary Diagnostic Process

-Veterinarians perform comprehensive urinalysis examining urine-specific gravity, pH levels, and microscopic analysis for bacteria, red blood cells, white blood cells, and crystals.
+Veterinarians perform comprehensive urinalysis by first collecting a urine sample from the cat.
+The cat’s urine is then analyzed for specific gravity, pH levels, and examined microscopically for bacteria, red blood cells, white blood cells, and crystals.
+Both urinalysis and urine culture are performed to accurately identify infections, stones, or other underlying urinary conditions and to guide treatment.
 Urine cultures identify specific bacteria types and determine appropriate antibiotic selection.

 Treatment Options

 Bacterial UTIs respond well to antibiotics, typically showing improvement within 48 to 72 hours.
+UTI treatment is a comprehensive approach that may include antibiotics, pain management, and dietary changes tailored to your cat’s needs.
 Pain medication alleviates discomfort while antibiotics work.
 Most cats fully recover within seven to 10 days with appropriate treatment.

 Dietary changes and increased water intake support recovery.
+Completing the full course of treatment is essential to prevent future infections and reduce the risk of future infections.
 Complete antibiotic courses must be finished even if symptoms resolve early, with follow-up urinalysis confirming infection resolution and preventing recurrence.

 Prevention Strategies